ktakashi/sagittarius-scheme/README.md

 This is a free Scheme implementation, mostly supporting the R6RS specification.

-The official site is hosted on [Google Code](http://code.google.com/p/sagittarius-scheme).

-The license is same as MIT license.
-See a Copyright file.

 # How to build and install?
 Sagittarius uses CMake for its building infrastructure.
 If you do not have it on your platform, please install it.